 Create Your Game

-You created a free account on Roll20 - excellent!
-Now what?
-You probably want to create a game to play with current (or future) friends, family, and even clients if you are a professional GM.
+You created a free account on Roll20.
+This is excellent news!
+What is your next step?
+You probably want to create a game to play with current (and future) friends of family.
+Or even clients if you are a professional GM.

 Using a Module

-In this tutorial, Carlos walks through creating a game using a module purchased from the Roll20 Marketplace.
-Modules are premade adventures or settings that have been professionally converted to our virtual tabletop.
-They come with much of the game’s preparation done for you!
-Carlos also breaks down where the different parts of the module (adventure text, art, maps, etc.) can be found in your game.
+In this tutorial, Carlos shows you how to create a game using a module purchased from the Roll20 Marketplace.
+Modules are pre-made adventures or settings professionally converted to virtual tabletops, saving you time on game preparation.
+Carlos describes where the different parts of the module (adventure text, art, maps, etc.) can be found in your game session.

 - All About Modules